ABOUT NIGHT VISION

 Night Vision may detect small animals, but it is designed to highlight people and larger animals.

-Night Vision can detect children 4 feet or taller who are walking or standing.
-It will not detect children who are crawling or sitting on the ground.
+Night Vision is designed to help detect children 4 feet or taller who are walking or standing.

 LOOKING FOR SOMETHING ELSE?